-The UF Pet Emergency Treatment Services clinic is available for any small animal emergencies Mon-Fri 5pm-8am and all day on weekends and holidays.
+The UF Pet Emergency Treatment Services clinic is available for any small animal emergencies after-hours and on weekends and holidays.
 We welcome both referral and walk-in emergencies of any kind.
 No appointment is needed for your pet to visit the UF Pet Emergency Treatment Services clinic – you can show up any time during our hours of operation.
 If either you or your veterinarian would like to discuss your pet’s care with the emergency team prior to coming in, please call our emergency line (352) 512-0886.

 The UF Pet Emergency Treatment Services clinic is equipped to deal with any emergency from trauma to severe infection.
 Typical conditions that are seen by the emergency service include:

 - Animals who have been hit by a car